ArturoCode/arturocode/README.md

 📜 I’m currently studying my final year of Web Development.
 I have also attended courses of technology platforms such as OpenWebinars and Platzi.

-🔭 In addition, I'm a Systems & Networks Technician and have worked in AlcalaBC and Serconi offering IT advice and technical support.
+🔭 In addition, I'm a IT Technician and have worked in AlcalaBC and Serconi offering IT advice and technical support.

 🌱 I use languages like JavaScript, PHP, HTML, CSS and framweorks like Symfony and now I'm currently learning some new programming lenguages and frameworks such as React, Angular & Vue before doing my work internship.